 Playing mind games

 Everyone is busy.
 Yet there are certain times and certain families when they really just are super-busy.
-Or something is going on health-wise or something outside of thinking about your party.
+Or something is going on health-wise or something bigger than social outings and thinking about your party.

 It’s not personal.
-This post is more about people who don’t have an excuse!
+It’s nothing to get angry about.
+This post is more about people who don’t have an excuse for not RSVP-ing.

 It’s easy to RSVP